-In matters that pertain to the process, the Process Manager is answerable to the Process Owner and performs the day-to-day operational and managerial tasks demanded by the process activities.
+In matters that pertain to the process, the Process Manager is answerable to the Process Owner and performs the day-to- day operational and managerial tasks demanded by the process activities.
+While there should be one Process Owner for each process, there may be multiple Process Managers for that same process.
 The Process Manager does not necessarily fall within the Process Owner's chain of command.
 In addition, the Process Manager has the following responsibilities:

-- Ensure that the process is used correctly - Manage resources assigned to the process team - Provide management and other processes with strategic decision making information related to the process - Monitor the process, using qualitative and quantitative Key Performance Indicators (KPIs) and make recommendations for improvement - Play a key role in developing requirements for the process tools - Function as a point of escalation for questions related to the process - Identify training requirements of support staff and ensure that proper training is provided to meet the requirements

-Provide metrics and reports to management and mission partners in accordance with outlined procedures and agreements
+- Ensure the process is used correctly - Manage resources assigned to the process team - Provide management and other processes with strategic decision making information related to the process - Monitor the process, using qualitative and quantitative Key Performance Indicators (KPIs) and make recommendations for improvement - Play a key role in developing requirements for the process tools - Function as a point of escalation for questions related to the process - Identify training requirements of support staff and ensure that proper training is provided to meet the requirements - Provide metrics and reports to management and mission partners in accordance with outlined procedures and agreements